 - Caribbean Teal – just like Carolina Gull, but with considerably less gray – more COLOUR!

 - Heather Gray – very close, just more gray really

 Benjamin Moore Sandy Hook Gray HC 108 and Gettysburg Gray HC 107

 Yep, they say gray.
-And these colours ARE predominantly gray, however in my experience with them I’ve found they have this oh-so-subtle green undertone with hints of beige/greige.
+And these colours ARE predominantly gray, however, in my experience with them I’ve found they have this oh-so-subtle green undertone with hints of beige/greige.
 Sandy Hook Gray is a GORGEOUS colour for bedrooms as it’s restful and relaxing and beautiful with woods like fir and cedar.
-Gettysburg Gray is the slightly darker version, adding depth and therefor, subtle warmth to any room.
+Gettysburg Gray is the slightly darker version, adding depth and therefore, subtle warmth to any room.

 A few more similar to Sandy Hook and Gettysburg Gray